barbarachls/Tumour_detection_software/Web_app/README.md

 # Web application

 This is a web application to host the deep learning models and try them.
-### both TResnet and Densenet PyTorch models are too big to be uploaded on GitHub, therefore mobilenet was simply copied and renamed so that the application coudl work as intented
+##### Both Resnet and Densenet PyTorch models are too big to be uploaded on GitHub, therefore, mobilenet was simply copied and renamed so that the application could work as intended

 ## Installation